Inside the institute looking at early cancer

 Now, she wants to build on Cambridge’s history of discovery and innovation and apply it to early cancer.

-The Institute will see as many as 120 scientists from a broad spectrum of disciplines across the University – from biologists and clinicians to engineers, physicists and social sciences – working together under one roof to understand the fundamental biology of how cancer develops and how it evolves, and applying that knowledge to pioneer new methods for detecting, treating – even preventing – cancer early.
+The Institute houses scientists from a broad spectrum of disciplines across the University – from biologists and clinicians to engineers, physicists and social sciences – working together under one roof to understand the fundamental biology of how cancer develops and how it evolves, and applying that knowledge to pioneer new methods for detecting, treating – even preventing – cancer early.

 The Institute is located on the Cambridge Biomedical Campus, where its close proximity to a number of world-leading academic, NHS and industrial partners will prove essential to its success.
-These include the Cancer Research UK Cambridge Institute, Wellcome-MRC Stem Cell Institute and newly-opened Heart and Lung Research Institute, three hospitals, and major pharmaceutical companies AstraZeneca and GSK.
+These include the Cancer Research UK Cambridge Institute, the Stem Cell Institute and the Victor Phillip Dahdaleh Heart and Lung Research Institute, three hospitals, and major pharmaceutical companies AstraZeneca and GSK.
 At nearby West Cambridge, physicists, engineers and mathematicians will also collaborate with the Institute’s teams, and a short drive away is the Wellcome Sanger Institute.

-Also on the horizon is a major new hospital on the Campus – the Cambridge Cancer Research Hospital, which could begin construction work late next year.
+Also on the horizon is a major new hospital on the Campus – Cambridge Cancer Research Hospital, which aims to begin construction later this year.
 Discoveries and innovations emerging from the Early Cancer Institute will underpin much of the research and treatment that takes place there and beyond, and will be complemented by a dedicated space in the hospital.

 This is, says Fitzgerald, one of only four life sciences ecosystems in the world – and the largest in Europe – that provide the capability, critical mass, and integration of science and medicine to transform patient care.